Shamanic Princess: Characters

 Sara is Kagetsu's sister and a Tiara's childhood friend.
 A sweet, gentle girl with a weak constitution, she has untapped ability as a Neutralizer.
 She mysteriously disappeared before the Throne of Yord was stolen by her older brother, who could hear her voice coming from the painting.

 Unable to handle this, Kagetsu stole the painting and promised Sara he would save her.
 Sara also appeared in a series of dreams to Tiara, giving her cryptic advice about reality and how to capture her.
-She doesn't seem particularly worried about what is going on, except for the possibility of causing trouble for others.
+She does not seem particularly worried about what is going on, except for the possibility of causing trouble for others.

 It is implied at the conclusion of the "Throne of Yord Saga" (and is indeed the thing that saves Tiara's life) that Sara is and always has been a part of the Throne of Yord, and that she was destined to be joined to it from birth.
 However, her personality seems to have been submerged under the Throne's malevolent personality, until Tiara brings her to the forefront.
 She thanks her friends and brother for helping her, and remains as part of the Throne.